aimat-lab/ML4pXRDs/README.md

 `load_public_statistics_only=True`.
 The returned objects can then be passed to the respective functions to generate crystals and simulate pXRDs (see below).

-- TODO: Mention what pickle interface is needed to load this one
-- TODO: Full code to load statistics
+- TODO: Full code example to load statistics

 ## Generating synthetic crystals
-- TODO: Make one example to call the function
+- TODO: Make one example to call the function (using loaded statistics from above)

 ## Simulating pXRDs
 This repository provides various functions of simulating powder XRDs: